 Fees and commission income and expenses that are integral to the effective interest rate on a financial asset or liability are included in the measurement of the effective interest rate.
-Other fees and commission income, including account servicing fees, fund management fees, placement fees and syndication fees, are recognised as the related services are performed.
+Other fees and commission income, placement fees and syndication fees, are recognised as the related services are performed.
 When a loan commitment is not expected to result in the draw-down of a loan, loan commitment fees are recognised on a straight-line basis over the commitment period.
 Other fees and commission expense relate mainly to transactions and service fees which are expensed as the services are received.